Deaf young man in yellow shirt signing to mom in green shirt, with laptop

 • Which parent claims the student on their taxes

-Related: Tackling the Financial Aid Process With Your Parents
+Related: Read more answers to your questions about Tackling the Financial Aid Process With Your Parents

 Additional questions you may need answers to

 • What if my parent is remarried?
-A custodial parent who is remarried should report income and asset information for both themselves and their spouse.
-This is true even if the new spouse has not adopted the student.
-The FAFSA requires the entire household’s financial information for financial aid consideration.
+If your custodial parent is remarried, include income and asset information for both your parent and their spouse.
+This is true even if the stepparent has not adopted you.
+The FAFSA requires financial details for the entire household.

 • What if my stepparent is widowed?
-If your stepparent was married to your biological/adoptive parent but is now widowed, that stepparent doesn’t count as a parent on your FAFSA unless they have legally adopted you prior to completing the application.
+If your stepparent was married to your biological or adoptive parent but is now widowed, do not include their information unless they legally adopted you before you completed the FAFSA.

 • What if I live with someone other than my parents?
-It doesn’t matter if you don’t live with your parent(s)—you still must report information about them.
-The following people are not considered your parents unless they have legally adopted you: grandparents, foster parents, legal guardians, older siblings, uncles or aunts, and widowed stepparents.
+Regardless of where you live, you must report information about your legal parents.
+The following individuals are not considered parents unless they’ve legally adopted you:

-Here’s a quick summary of the other upcoming FAFSA changes pertaining to all families:
+Here’s a quick summary of other FAFSA updates that affect all families:

-Related: 4 Tips for Families to Maximize College Affordability
+Related: Check out these 4 Tips for Families to Maximize College Affordability

 Confused by some of the terms in this blog?
-Check out All the Important Financial Aid Terms You Need to Know right here!
+Check out All the Important Financial Aid Terms You Need to Know for a helpful glossary!

 Like what you’re reading?